cordercorder/knn-models/README.md

 ## Requirements and Installation

-The repository is developed and tested on Python 3.10, PyTorch 1.10.0, Fairseq 0.12.1, and Faiss-gpu 1.7.2.
+The repository is developed and tested on Python 3.10, PyTorch 1.10.0, Fairseq 0.12.1, Faiss-gpu 1.7.2, and Elasticsearch 8.5.0.
 We recommend users keep the versions of these packages the same as ours to alleviate the compatibility issues, even though other versions may also work.